jessepackwood/cs-challenge/README.md

 ## Set Up

-Run 'npm install' from the root directory
+Run `npm install` from the root directory

 ## Execute

-Run 'node index.js' to execute functions
+Run `node index.js` to execute functions

 ## Testing

-Run 'npm test' to run all tests with Mocha
+Run `npm test` to run all tests with Mocha